jonbaxt/inventory_management/README.md

 - Layout for User Section Built. ✔️
 - Layout for Client Section Built. ✔️
 - Layout for Order Section Built. ✔️ ️
+- Delete Function in Products Still has error when delete a product.